gcc-mirror/gcc/gcc/config/epiphany/epiphany.md

 ; After mode-switching, floating point operations, fp_sfuncs and calls ; must exhibit the use of the control register, lest the setting of the ; control register could be deleted or moved.
-OTOH a use of a hard register ; greatly coundounds optimizers like the rtl loop optimizers or combine.
+OTOH a use of a hard register ; greatly counfounds optimizers like the rtl loop optimizers or combine.
 ; Therefore, we put an extra pass immediately after the mode switching pass ; that inserts the USEs of the control registers, and sets a flag in struct ; machine_function that float_operation can henceforth only match with that